YazanKittaneh/yazan.io/_posts/2017-03-1-the-startup-life.md

 layout: post
 title:  "The startup life Snapchat"
 date:   2017-03-01
-excerpt: "How much would you love a peek into Steve Job’s life..."
+excerpt: "How badly would you love to look into Steve Job’s life as he was building Apple?"
 tag:
 - Snapchat
 - vloging